bootdotdev/blog/content/about.md

 ## Mentors provide insights you won't get from a textbook

-It’s important to understand why binary trees make lookups fast, how DNS queries resolve, and what a round-robin load balancing strategy entails.
+It’s important to understand why binary trees make lookups fast, how DNS queries resolve, and what a round-robin load-balancing strategy entails.
 However, stories and anecdotes from mentors will help you understand how it all applies to solving real business problems.

 For example, you might learn in a course that PostgreSQL is a relational database that isn’t optimized to scale horizontally.
 However, from an experienced mentor, you’ll hear a real story about how their company used PostgresDB up until they had 20 million users, and that a specific issue with user notifications forced them to consider a different technology.

 ## There is something magical about learning with others

-Similar to gaining insights from mentors, it's important to have peers at your same level you can learn with.
+Similar to gaining insights from mentors, it's important to have peers at the same level you can learn with.

 * The motivation provided by a good group of peers is strong.
 You can keep each other accountable and moving forward.
-* Teaching a concept is the one of the best ways to learn it deeper yourself.
+* Teaching a concept is one of the best ways to learn it deeper yourself.
 You will reinforce your learning on that topic in a serious way.

 ## Mastery is important, grades are not